MUNEC-SNOW/Angular-wyMuxic/README.md

 # Angular-网易云
-    +Thanks to the original author's teaching, I benefited a lot.
+   Thanks to the original author's teaching, I benefited a lot.

-    +Thanks for the open source data provided by the interface provider to facilitate our learners to use it.
+   Thanks for the open source data provided by the interface provider to facilitate our learners to use it.

-    +TIPS:When it comes to security issues, it is not recommended to deploy the project to the server to prevent privacy issues.
+   TIPS:When it comes to security issues, it is not recommended to deploy the project to the server to prevent privacy issues.

 ## 启动接口（网易云音乐接口）：
     git clone https://github.com/Binaryify/NeteaseCloudMusicApi.git